Keep teen safe online

 Encourage them to review and adjust privacy settings regularly, limiting access to personal information and posts to a select audience.

-Emphasize the importance of thoughtful content sharing
+Emphasize the importance of thoughtful content sharing.

 Teach your teen to pause and reflect before posting, considering the potential long-term implications of their online footprint.